lachlan-ibm/pyivia/docs/index.rst

 Architecture
 ------------
-pyISVA is broken into five modules which are responsible for configuring specific features of an deployment.
+pyIVIA is broken into five modules which are responsible for configuring specific features of an deployment.
 These modules are versioned and should be created using the provided factory methods.
 The factory does basic discovery on the appliance to determine the release version and deployment model being used.